What is SIEM?

 Get integrated threat protection across domains.

-Make your threat detection and response smarter and faster with Microsoft Sentinel.
+Make your threat detection and response smarter and faster with a cloud-native SIEM solution.

 A SIEM solution is security software that gives organizations a bird’s-eye-view of activity across their entire network so they can respond to threats faster—before business is disrupted.

 SIEM software, tools and services detect and block security threats with real-time analysis.
 They collect data from a range of sources, identify activity that deviates from the norm, and take appropriate action.

 Security information management (SIM) is the process of collecting, storing, and monitoring event and activity log data for analysis.
 It is considered a broader, more long-term process.

 Security event management (SEM) is the process of real-time monitoring and analysis of security events and alerts to address threats, identify patterns and respond to incidents.
 In contrast to SIM, it looks closely at specific events that may be a red flag.

 SIEMs combine these two approaches into one solution.